robtweed/qewd-jsdb/REPL.md

         y,z,child3: last world

-As you can see, the argument for the *forEachLeafNode()* method is a callback function which provides twi arguments at each iteration:
+As you can see, the argument for the *forEachLeafNode()* method is a callback function which provides two arguments at each iteration:

 - value: the value of the leaf node